 - Halwa can be made ahead as well and just needs to be microwaved/warmed prior to serving.

-- 2 tablespoon ghee/oil
+- 2 tablespoons Ghee/Oil

 - 1 teaspoon salt